HereMobilityDevelopers/micro-di/README.md

 **Injector Class**: The injector class injects the token into the client class following by its internal logic.

 Later the client will resolve the injected token from the container and receive an instance of the service or another compatible class.
 The following figure illustrates the relationship between these classes:

 ![alt text](dioc.png)

 As you can see, in this way, the DI pattern separates the responsibility of creating an object of the service class out of the client class.

+# Features & Limitations

+micro-di is simple to use.
+It implements only two actions required for DI and IoC - registration and resolution of the dependencies.
+When used with decorators, micro-di allows to build dependency graph "automatically" where the class declarations occurs.
+Dependencies registered in IoC container as a builders and are lazily resolved - only when accessed for the first time. micro-di does not support cyclic dependency detection, it is up to the developer to avoid dependency graph with cycles.
+Also micro-di has only one global IoC container.
+Each class can have only one entry per class token.
+Named string tokens are unlimited.

-### Installation
+# Installation

 To install using the **npm** package manager, run the following command:

 `$ npm install @here-mobility/micro-di --save`

-or **yarn** package manager:
+To install using the **yarn** package manager:

 `$ yarn add @here-mobility/micro-di`

-### Usage
+# Usage

-The IoC container creates an object of the specified class and also injects all the dependency objects through a constructor, a property or a method at run time and disposes it at the appropriate time.
-This is done so that we don't have to create and manage objects manually.
-Dependencies are lazily loaded - only when accessed for the first time.

-### Limitations
-micro-di does not support cyclic dependency detection, it is up to the developer to avoid dependency graph with cycles.
-Also micro-di has only one global IoC container.
-Each class can have only one entry per class token (named string tokens are unlimited).

-## API

 ### Dependency Registration